How we use satellite data

 Geostationary satellites

-Geostationary satellites orbit the Earth over the equator at a height of about 35,800 km.
+Geostationary satellites circle the Earth over the equator at a height of about 35,800 km.
+They follow the Earth’s rotation to complete one orbit every 24 hours.

 Video: Himawari satellites: facts and figures